lat-pulldown/otlab/pages/index.md

-# Research Objective
+## Research Overview
-This research establishes a comprehensive framework for emulating industrial environments to collect realistic OT (Operational Technology) communication logs and evaluate machine learning models for real-time anomaly detection.
+This research aims to establish a framework for emulating industrial environments to collect realistic OT (Operational Technology) communication logs and evaluate machine learning models for real-time anomaly detection.
 By integrating automated attack emulation `Caldera` with a virtualized industrial target `Conpot`, the system generates high-fidelity datasets that represent both normal operations and diverse cyber-attack scenarios.
 The framework serves as a standardized benchmarking platform to assess how different deep learning architectures handle the strict accuracy and low-latency requirements essential for protecting critical infrastructure.
-## The Objective
+## Objectives
-The primary objective is to bridge the gap between IT and OT security by:
-- Creating a Realistic Testbed: Establishing a reproducible environment to collect authentic industrial logs that reflect cyber-physical correlations.
+- **Creating a Realistic Testbed:** To establish a reproducible environment to collect authentic industrial logs.
-- Benchmarking Deep Learning Models: Evaluating various architectures - `Isolation Forest`, `1D-CNN`, `DeepLog`, and `CNN-Transformer Hybrid` - to determine which provides the best balance of detection accuracy, latency, and computational intesity required for critical infrastructure.
+- **Benchmarking Deep Learning Models:** To evaluat various architectures - `Isolation Forest`, `1D-CNN`, `DeepLog`, and `CNN-Transformer Hybrid` - to determine which provides the best balance of detection accuracy, latency, and computational load for critical infrastructure.
-- Cyber-Physical Correlation: Provide a unified dashboard `Thingsboard`, to visualize network attack intensity alongside physical data to better understand the potential impact of cyber events on physical assets.
+- **Cyber-Physical Visualization and Modeling:** To provide a dashboard `Thingsboard`, to visualize network attack intensity alongside physical data to better understand the potential impact of cyber events on physical assets.
+To implement a `CNN-Transformer Hybrid` model that performs feature fusion across multi-domain datasets to improve detection accuracy and interpret cyber-physical correlation.

 **Visit [here](https://github.com/lat-pulldown/otlab) for the GitHub Repo.**

 ---

-## Research Walkthrough
+## Walkthrough
 Watch this screen recording to see the full flow of log generation, alignment, and model prediction.

 <video width="100%" controls>